Moedanilo/CHAT-APP/README.md

 Used cloudinary for media upload for chat and profile pic, then check for auth using token for user before processing any requests, ensuring security and auth access.

+Using DaisyUI to be able to create an array of themes and make it usable to user for enhanced UI experience.

 **NOTE: Adding into README as I learn and create FULL STACK WEB APP**